FAMILIAR-project/HackOurLanguages-SIF/README.md

 in Proceedings of the 15th International Conference on Modularity (Modularity’16).
 ACM, 2016, pp. 37–41.
      - Bezanson, Jeff; Edelman, Alan; Karpinski, Stefan; Shah, Viral B. (7 February 2017).
 "Julia: A fresh approach to numerical computing".
 SIAM Review.
 59 (1): 65–98. https://arxiv.org/abs/1411.1607 (especially Section 4)

-* Introduction to Variability Modeling: software product lines and feature models (MA, 14 October)
+* Automated assessement of compilers' variants and benchmarks (MA, 14 october)
-   * slides: `VariabilitySPLIntro.pdf`
+   * slides: `AutomatedTesting.pdf`
+   * intermediate control of the running project

 * Home work (18 october)
    * parsing, pretty printing, and first interpreter or compiler
    * prepare presentation of the result for Oct.
 21

-* Automated assessement of compilers' variants and benchmarks (MA, 21 october)
+* Introduction to Variability Modeling: software product lines and feature models (MA, 21 October)
+   * slides: `VariabilitySPLIntro.pdf`
-   * slides: `AutomatedTesting.pdf`
+   * slides: `VariabilityModeling.pdf`
-   * intermediate control of the running project
+   * Modeling variability of Uno card game (exercise): https://docs.google.com/presentation/d/1FWE-ddqFstebqK-t2V3ZeVZgLKnyxiNwMzIFHBZd3WQ/edit?usp=sharing

 * Home work (25 october)
      - milestone: testing your DSL, finding functional and non-functional bugs in your compilers/interpreters or in... existing libraries/tools

-* Automated reasoning (e.g., with solvers) and synthesis of variants (MA, 28 october)
-   * slides: `VariabilityModeling.pdf`
-   * Modeling variability of Uno card game (exercise): https://docs.google.com/presentation/d/1FWE-ddqFstebqK-t2V3ZeVZgLKnyxiNwMzIFHBZd3WQ/edit?usp=sharing
+* Final exam (1 hour + 1 hour, JMJ, 8 november)
   * intermediate control of the running project: finding functional and non-functional bugs in a compiler

-* Final exam (1 hour, JMJ, 8 november)

 ### What you will master